Andarch/H3_HotA_Map_Editor_X/README.md

 ## Scripts

 To actually make changes in the map file, you will need to use custom scripts.
-All scripts should be implemented in [src/scripts.py](src/scripts.py), which also has a few examples described below.
-Adding a custom script right now means implementing your functions in the scripts file, then adding a corresponding command to run the script in the main function.
-You may also use the "temp" script at the top of the file for testing your scripts.
+All scripts should be implemented in [src/scripts.py](src/scripts.py).

 ```
 > swap_layers [> swap_layers]